dev4901/LEMP_wordpress_docker-compose/README.md

 ### This script has 3 main functions:
   1 - create new website for new domain.

-  2 - enable/disable existing domain website if present in the directory
+  2 - enable/disable existing website i.e. present in the directory

-  3 - delete a website data
+  3 - delete a website

-Steps to test it:
+Instructions to use them:
 <details>

 <summary>Create a new website</summary>